What Is a Liver Biopsy?

 • Primary sclerosing cholangitis

-• A variety of uncommon liver disorders
+• A variety of uncommon liver disorders, like autoimmune hepatitis

 • Liver transplantation (to rule out rejection or infection)

-Preparing for a Liver Biopsy
+Liver Biopsy Preparations

-You will be instructed to avoid medications that may increase the risk of bleeding, such as,
+You will be instructed to avoid medications that may increase the risk of bleeding such as:

 • Aspirin or aspirin-containing medications